deanwampler/spark-scala-tutorial/README.markdown

 The [Documentation](http://spark.apache.org/docs/latest/) includes a getting-started guide and overviews.
 You'll find the [Scaladocs API](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.package) useful for the tutorial.

-## The Exercises
+## The Examples and Exercises

-Here is a list of the exercises.
+Here is a list of the examples, some of which have exercises embedded as comments.
 In subsequent sections, we'll dive into the details for each one.
 Note that each name ends with a number, indicating the order in which we'll discuss and try them:

-* **Intro1-script:** The first example is actually run interactively, as we'll see.
+* **Intro1-script:** The first example is actually run interactively.
-* **WordCount2:** The *Word Count* algorithm: Read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
+* **WordCount2:** The *Word Count* algorithm: read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
 A classic, simple algorithm used to learn many Big Data APIs.
 By default, it uses a file containing the King James Version (KJV) of the Bible.
-(The `data` directory has a [README](../data/README.html) that discusses the sources of the data files.)
+(The `data` directory has a [README](data/README.html) that discusses the sources of the data files.)
 * **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
 * **Matrix4:** Demonstrates using explicit parallelism on a simplistic Matrix application.
 * **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
 The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.